anp/rapidhash/README.md

 - Minor for significant API additions/deprecations or any changes to `RapidHasher` output.
 - Patch for bug fixes and performance improvements.

-Persistent hash outputs (eg. `rapidhash_v3`) are guaranteed to be stable.
+Portable hash outputs (eg. `rapidhash_v3`) are guaranteed to be stable.
 In-memory hash outputs (eg. `RapidHasher`) may change between minor versions to allow us to freely improve performance.

 ## License and Acknowledgements
 This project is licensed under both the MIT and Apache-2.0 licenses.
 You are free to choose either license.